Aliases for EIF5B Gene

 GeneCards Summary for EIF5B Gene

 EIF5B (Eukaryotic Translation Initiation Factor 5B) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Gene Expression.
-GO annotations related to this gene include GTP binding and translation initiation factor activity.
+Diseases associated with EIF5B include inflammatory liposarcoma.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and GTPase activity.

 UniProtKB/Swiss-Prot for EIF5B Gene